MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/command-designer-overview.md

 ## Types of commands

 - **Command**.
 Standard button.
 Performs an action when selected.
 Can also be nested in groups within dropdowns and split buttons.
-Note these were called Flyouts in classic commanding.
+Note these were called flyouts in classic commanding.
 - **Dropdown**.
 Creates a menu where you can organize commands within a group.
 - **Group**.
 Add titles to groups of commands nested within dropdowns and split buttons.
 - **Split button**.
 Similar to a dropdown, but has a primary command.
 When the split button is selected, the action from the primary command is executed.
 If the expand chevron is selected, the primary command will not be executed.
 Instead a list will expand to show additional groups, flyouts, and commands.